 1. Check the Manual

 The manufacturer’s manual is the first step to getting your machinery ready.
-You may have the manual yourself, or you can look it up the manufacturer’s website.
+You may have the manual yourself, or you can look it up on the manufacturer’s website.
 This manual may advise you to take certain measures, such as disconnecting batteries, emptying engine fluids, or securing loose parts.

 2. Obtain the Necessary Permits